 We can agree on a unit price based on how many words you expect, deadline parameters, research involved, resource citations, image sourcing and other requirements that may be hidden at first.
 All of these will be included in a contract between us, to be signed by both and binding to both.
 I’m not opposed to the idea.
 But both parties should understand what’s going on from the start and not deviate from it once the agreement is carved in stone.

 For the simple reason that content is so variable and fluid, a flat per-word price is avoided here.
 And my writing is original.
 I do not use AI or any content apps that convert the spoken word to characters on a page.
-You won’t find me lifting voices from videos and transcribing them.
+You won’t find me lifting voices from videos and transcribing them to pass off as original content.
 What you see on a page — website or actual — comes from my own veins.